Promoting Sustainability throughout the Supply Chain

 Our customers, investors, and other stakeholders continue to have greater expectations regarding our sustainability initiatives in the supply chain, including initiatives toward the environment, workplace safety and health, and human rights.

-Accordingly, with the aim of establishing the plan-do-check-act (PDCA) cycle comprising self-diagnosis, inspection, and improvement under the Supplier Sustainability Guidelines, we will continue to work with our suppliers to constantly raise the level of sustainability activities while making efforts to strengthen our partnerships with them.
+Accordingly, with the aim of establishing the plan do check act (PDCA) cycle comprising self-diagnosis, inspection, and improvement under the Supplier Sustainability Guidelines, we will continue to work with our suppliers to constantly raise the level of sustainability activities while making efforts to strengthen our partnerships with them.